 That leads to another important factor in the determining your total costs: the loan term.

 The average heavy equipment loan term is seven years.

 If you have to decide between a lower interest rate over a longer repayment period versus a higher rate over a shorter period, do the math to determine which offer saves you more money over time.

 You’ll also need to make sure you can afford the monthly payments.

 A longer repayment term does spread out your monthly balance, but you’ll end up paying more interest over time.

-Feel free to use one of our online loan calculators, but it’s also a good idea to consult with your accountant on what works best for your specific company.
+It’s also a good idea to consult with your accountant on what works best for your specific company.

 You’d encounter this fee with just about any type of loan you can take out, so it’s not an uncommon practice.